 By understanding what you should be doing to strengthen your financial health, you can live life more confidently and enjoy greater peace of mind – giving you the ability to take on life’s every moment.

 AIA offers solutions that are made simple to keep up with your ever-changing wealth accumulation and protection needs.
-With up to 30% savings on selected plans from now till 31 July 2017, there’s no better time to get your financial planning on track.
-So take the first step to Be Life Confident.
-Speak to us at 1800 248 8000 or visit www.aia.com.sg/BeLifeConfident
+Get your financial planning on track.
+Take the first step towards financial freedom.
+Speak to us at 1800 248 8000.